By MeiLi Smith

 I watched Girl Code for the first time this weekend and at first I was pretty hesitant towards the content.
 In the beginning, the show seemed like just another thoughtless MTV “real life” show that perpetuates traditional gender norms.
 Basically, it was a bunch of women (actors, comedians, and other D-list stars) and a couple of men, commenting on different topics and the “girl code” behind it.
 Not to mention, the docu-comedy’s beginning preview feeds into MTV’s reoccurring party theme, with a bunch of girls at a club taking shots together.
 So it’s not surprising that I didn’t have too high of hopes for this seemingly stereotypical show.
 However, as I continued to watch a few episodes it became more and more clear that even though they were playing off of the stereotypical role of women, they were actually debunking those stereotypes simultaneously.
 They touched on topics of masturbation, farting, and sex in a way that most television shows do not.
 Most of the women were pretty vulgar, but they talked about the subjects in a very realistic way.
 Most teen television shows have very narrow views of how women and men should view sex, but Girl Code made it clear that sex and farting are normal things in life and even though they can be awkward at times it’s okay because everyone goes through it.

-Overall, it seems as if MTV definitely has some negative messages that they are conveying, but at the same time have some really great messages to give teens as well.
+Overall, it seems as if MTV definitely has some negative messages that they are conveying, but at the same time can have some really great messages to give teens as well.
 I have yet to find a teen TV show where there is healthy communication about sex, and MTV provided that with Girl Code even if it was approached in a strange way.